← All case studies

 What We Did

-City-scale IoT against multi-vendor reality where no two devices speak the same dialect.
-One team end-to-end, infra, decoder, device, vendor call, so nothing fell between the seams.
-Year one: Kubernetes cluster running ChirpStack, field testing on water meters and cargo-bike trackers, the uplink decoders and downlink encoders.
-Years two to four: handed the platform to IKB's in-house team and stayed on as support, new device integrations, the Grafana stack, field connectivity, manufacturer calls.
+We joined IKB’s in-flight Smart City build as part of the engineering taking it to city scale, against multi-vendor reality where no two devices speak the same dialect.
+Our lane was infrastructure and devices.
+Year one: extended the Kubernetes cluster running ChirpStack, field testing on water meters and cargo-bike trackers, the uplink decoders and downlink encoders, hardened the infra.
+Years two to four: we handed the platform over to IKB’s in-house team completely and stayed on as external support, new device integrations, the Grafana stack, field connectivity, manufacturer calls.

 05 Outcomes